dbalsom/arduino808x/README.md

-# Arduino8088
+# Arduino808X
 ![arduino8088_pcb](/images/render_v1_1.png)

-### About Arduino8088
+### About Arduino808X
-I've writtten a blog article that gives an overview of this project and how it is used.
+I've written a blog article that gives an overview of this project and how it is used.

 https://martypc.blogspot.com/2023/06/hardware-validating-emulator.html